reubenconducts/reubenconducts.github.io/_posts/2025-04-01-ee-coconut.md

 ### High-Level Overview

 Coconut is a fine-tuning and test-time paradigm.
+The authors begin with a pretrained LM

+$$
+\mathcal{M} = V \xrightarrow{e} \mathbb{R}^d \xrightarrow{\mathsf{Transformer}} \mathbb{R}^d \xrightarrow{u} V~,
+$$

-The authors begin with a pretrained LM $$\mathcal{M} = u \circ \mathsf{Transformer} \circ e: V \to \mathbb{R}^d \to \mathbb{R}^d \to V$$, where $V$ is the set of tokens in the vocabulary and $d$ is the embedding dimension (in their paper, they take GPT-2).
+where $V$ is the set of tokens in the vocabulary and $d$ is the embedding dimension (in their paper, they take GPT-2).
 Step-by-step, they train $\mathcal{M}$ to use more tokens during a "latent phase" where transformer layer outputs are directly fed back into the first transformer layer, before jumping into "language mode" and generating tokens normally.
 They use cross-entropy loss on only the normally-generated tokens to allow the model to learn its own internal methods for solving various problems.

 To be precise, given a sequence $\vec{x} = (x_1, \dots, x_n)$ of input tokens and allowing the model $\ell$ latent thoughts, the model autoregressively computes latent thoughts